apatsika/DataSafe/assessments.md

 # Assess Database Configurations and Users

 ## Introduction
-This lab shows you how to assess database configurations and users in your Autonomous Database by using the Security Assessment and User Assessment features in Oracle Data Safe.
+This lab shows you how to assess database configurations and users in your Database by using the Security Assessment and User Assessment features in Oracle Data Safe.

-Estimated Lab Time: 20 minutes
+Estimated Lab Time: **20 minutes**

 ### Objectives